-At 71°10′21′′, North Cape is the northernmost point of Europe
+At 71°10′21′′, North Cape is the northernmost point on the European mainland.

-Discovered in 1553
+Discovered North Cape in 1553

 Still, the feeling of walking up to the cliff is extraordinary and gives you a feeling of being at the end of the world as you know it.
 This is the same feeling the first explorers must have had when they reached this majestic cliff in 1553, in search of the Northeast Passage.
 Two of the three British ships never returned home, while the third survived to name it the North Cape or Nordkapp as they call it in Norway.

 More than a hundred years later, Italian priest Francesco Negri arrived at the same place, on what is described as purely a tourist trip.
 But it wasn't until 1873, when King Oscar climbed these steep cliffs, that North Cape really became a tourist attraction, as the King's effort sparked great interest all over the world.